 An intermediate computer aided drafting course that uses AutoCAD 2000i.
 Focuses on developing further the architectural 2D CAD production drawing skills learned in ARCHT65, with an intro to 3D drawing systems.
 Develop structural drawings for design problems developed in ARCHT65 using the computer and freehand and sketching techniques.
 The concepts of lateral forces, vertical forces and various structural systems will be introduced.
 3D plan oblique drawings and details of the project will be developed.
 The concepts of tonal values, shade, and shadows will be introduced and applied to the drawings.
 (Units and content are one-half of ARCHT64.)
-Transfer Status: Transferable to CSU, see counselor for limitations.

-ARCHT 70AB
+ARCHT 70AB 8.0 units

-6 hours lecture, 6 hours laboratory Prerequisite: ARCHT 64 or ARCHT 65 and 66
+Prerequisite: ARCHT 64 or ARCHT 65 and 66

 An advanced computer aided drafting course (2 semesters, A and B) that uses AutoCAD 2000i for 2D drawings and an intro to 3D Studio Viz for the development of 3D drawing.
 Focuses on developing further the 2D CAD production and 3D drawing skills learned in ARCHT64.
 Develop advanced 2D CAD production drawings for building ones own design.
 Resolve advanced design and structural problems using the computer and freehand sketching techniques.
 3D models and details of the project will be developed.
 The use of tonal values and shade and shadows will be applied to the drawings.
 An opportunity to design and build a portable structure may exist in the spring semester.
 A portfolio of work and a resume will be developed.
-Transfer Status: Transferable to CSU, see counselor for limitations.

-ARCHT 71AD
+ARCHT 71AD 4.0 units

-Prerequisite: ARCHT 66.
-Grading: letter grade.
+Prerequisite: ARCHT 66 Grading: letter grade

 A course of up to four semesters (A,B,C,D) to develop skills in advanced computer aided drafting that uses AutoCAD 2000i for 2D drawings and 3D Studio Viz for 3D drawings.
 Focuses on developing further the 2D CAD production and 3D drawing skills learned in ARCHT64 or ARCHT65 and 66.
 Develop advanced 2D CAD production drawings for a building of one's own design.
 Resolve advanced design and structural problems using the computer and freehand sketching techniques.
 3D models and details of the project will be developed.
 The use of tonal values and shade and shadows will be applied to the drawings.
 A portfolio of work and a resume will be developed.
-Transfer Status: Transferable to CSU, see counselor for limitations.